Pale Cachexia

 Gameplay: This is a kinetic novel, but the lack of choices doesn’t hamper the compelling story.

-Graphics: Beautiful character sprites and CGs as well as detailed backgrounds.
+Graphics: The game features beautiful character sprites and CGs, as well as detailed backgrounds.

-Sound: No voice acting, but the soundtrack is excellent
+Sound: While there is no voice acting, the soundtrack is excellent

 Summary 8.3 Outstanding